chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

    Your open source strategy should connect the plans for managing, participating in, and creating open source software.

 4. Implement your open source strategy.
-   Depending on where your organization is within its open source journey, it might be best to embrace a phased approach to a strategy implementation, starting by focusing on its short-to-medium term goals and reevaluate and adjust over time.
+   Depending on where your organization is within its open source journey, it might be best to embrace a phased approach to strategy implementation, starting by focusing on its short-to-medium-term goals and reevaluating and adjusting over time.

 ### Components of an open source strategy

-Your organization strategy will act as the reference or source of truth for open policies, best practices, and processes.
-As such, it should be understandable and accessible by everyone within your organization.
+Your organization's strategy will be the reference or source of truth for open policies, best practices, and processes.
+It should be understandable and accessible to everyone within your organization.

-At the minimum your strategy should contain:
+At the minimum, your strategy should contain the following:

 1. Guiding principles
    1. your organization's approach to open source and the purpose behind your strategy
-   2. What does success look like for your organization, and how does open source contributes to this success?
+   2. What does success look like for your organization, and how does open source contribute to this success?
 2. Expectations for:
    1. how people should **consume** open source software.
 This covers items such as licensing, acceptance, vetting, or exception policies, overall stance towards open source development
-   2. how people should contribute to open source and projects or ecosystems critical to your organization goals
+   2. how people should contribute to open source and projects or ecosystems critical to your organization's goals
    3. how people should develop and release open source projects
-   4. overall open source practices people should observe.
+   4. open source practices people should observe
 3. Strategy for:
    1. building open source platforms and tools
    2. building with open source
-4. Policies and other guidelines relevant to OSS such as
+4. Policies and other guidelines relevant to OSS, such as
    1. Data and supply chain security
-   2. Open Source license compliance
+   2. Open Source license compliance (including CLA's signing)
    3. Branding and IP guidelines
    4. Starting a new open source project or opening source code
    5. Community standards and repository quality/structure